 Get brainstorming with these best blog ideas, and check out our professional guide on how to start a blog for more helpful tips.
 You can also consider those close to you for feedback on your ideas, or branch out to a wider audience and get their thoughts.

 Part of writing a blog post involves keyword research.
 This crucial SEO practice is used as a marker to see which terms you can potentially rank high for in certain online searches.

-Once you’ve chosen a direction for your blog post, you’ll need to figure out the chances of its success on search engine result pages - which ultimately means getting more eyes on your content.
+Once you’ve chosen a direction for your blog post, and before you get started with the writing process, you’ll need to figure out the chances of its success on search engine result pages—which ultimately means getting more eyes on your content.
 In order to succeed, conduct keyword research to find the most relevant queries for your topic.

 You can find keywords for your own articles by using various keyword research tools.
-If you’re new to blogging, you’ll probably want to start with free tools such as Answer the Public, Ubersuggest, and Google Keyword Planner.
+If you’re new to blogging, you’ll probably want to start with free tools such as Ubersuggest and Google Keyword Planner.
 Afterwards, you may want to upgrade to more advanced tools like SEMrush or Ahrefs.